waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Error Analysis: Corrected building ID mistake (9, 5 is Underground, not Radio Tower).
 - Lass in Goldenrod Pokecenter: Advises that high levels aren't everything and type matchups are important.
 (Turn 3808)
 - Pokefan F in Goldenrod Pokecenter: Wants an EON MAIL for her daughter.
 (Turn 3810)
+- Gameboy Kid in Goldenrod Pokecenter: Mentions the Colosseum upstairs is for link battles.
+(Turn 3814)